Restaurant Technology

 A menu item's price appears in at least four places: the public menu, the cart, the order confirmation, and the kitchen display.
 We verify that all four show the same value after a price change.
 In banking, this is called reconciliation.
 In restaurant tech, most teams skip it entirely.

-What this means for restaurant owners
+What does this mean for restaurant owners?

 You do not need to understand QA methodology.
 You do not need to know what "independent validation" means.
 What you need is confidence that:

-- Your prices are correct in every language, on every device, at every moment
+• Your prices are correct in every language, on every device, at every moment

-- Your allergen information is accurate after every menu change
+• Your allergen information is accurate after every menu change

-- Your availability is current so customers never order something you cannot serve
+• Your availability is current so customers never order something you cannot serve

-- Your menu looks right with categories in the correct order and images loading properly
+• Your menu looks right with categories in the correct order and images loading properly

 That is what testing like a QA team gives you.
 Not perfection (no software is perfect), but a systematic process that catches the mistakes humans make when editing menus at 11 PM before tomorrow's lunch service.

-Why independent testing matters
+Why does independent testing matter for restaurant software?

 As BetterQA's founder Tudor Brad puts it: "The chef should not certify his own dish."
 The developers who build Menute are not the ones who verify it works.
 That is the difference between "it works on my machine" and "it works for your customers."